 Systems Analysts are like software architects.
 They have to understand as much about the business processes of their company as they do about programming.
-The Systems Analyst has to understand programming concepts, but usually does not actually do the programming.
-Similar to an Architect in relationship to a General Contractor.
+Similar to the relationship of an architect and a general contractor, the systems analyst has to understand programming concepts, but usually does not actually do the programming.